Hounfour/Loa-Library/README.md

 # Loa's Library
-The dollhouse-designs package is a modular component library designed for Vue and React applications.
-This repository organizes components in a structured way, facilitating development, testing, and documentation through Storybook.
+Loa's Library is a collection of modular libraries and packages designed for both Vue and React applications.
+Each package within the repository is structured to promote clean development, testing and documentation using Storybook.

 ## Table of Contents
 - [Installation](#installation)